whitefangalive/Mariana/README.md

 ```
  where you are in SideRoom1 and Room1 is the previous room.

- Doing this allows me to backtrace where the previous room is from where you died.
+ Doing this allows me to backtrace all the way to the room you respawn in and place a glow on the correct door.